Some folks had wondered if I could have a page devoted to upcoming grant deadlines.

 The amount of research and administration required to keep on top of every grant deadline would mean that would become the bulk of my job, rather than helping you with your artistic endeavours.
 And if something changed, a program was cancelled or a deadline moved and I didn’t have that info here – that wouldn’t be good.

-So I’ll split the different with you.
+So I’ll split the difference with you.
 I’ll give you links to the websites of the three big guns, and some links to pages within for grants you can apply for to hire me to help you.
-And if you’re also looking for grant help, be it research, writing, proofing etc – we can absolutely talk about that too.

 CONTACT THE PROGRAM OFFICER.